pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Leading the team

 Personally this team lead role meant a big change in my responsibilities.
-I was working with a Product Owner who was new to the company and working with his first product team.

-We were also shifting from our previous project-base approach to work management to take a more agile approach to our engineering development and delivery practices.
+I began working with a Product Owner who was new to the company and was working with his first product team.
+We were shifting from our previous project-base work management approach to take more agile engineering development and delivery practices.

 I began spending more time pairing and holding one on ones with the engineers and QA in the team, making sure people had what they needed for work and to talk through any issues they were facing.